Loading...

 Portion Control

-Include a source of protein such as grilled chicken, tofu, or paneer in your meal.
+Add a source of lean protein, such as grilled chicken, tofu, or lentils, to your meal.
 Protein can help slow down the absorption of carbohydrates.

-Incorporate healthy fats like avocado, olive oil, or a handful of nuts.
-Fats can help moderate blood sugar levels by slowing digestion.
+Incorporate healthy fats like avocado, nuts, or olive oil into your meal.
+Fats can help slow digestion and stabilize blood sugar levels.

 healthspan-mbl